The short answer is no, not necessarily. Live aquarium plants are not absolutely essential for creating a functioning, healthy fish tank.

 What are the alternatives to live aquarium plants?

-As we said in the beginning, live aquarium plants are not a compulsory element if you don’t fancy introducing them.
+As aforementioned, live aquarium plants are not a compulsory element if you don’t wish to include them.
 Using real plants can be daunting, especially for beginners, but luckily there are some great alternatives:

 The ideal and most obvious alternative to live aquarium plants is the artificial plant.
 You can get these in all sizes, shapes and colours, and they allow you to get really creative with your displays without worrying about your fish.